weaveworks/wkp-docs/docs/getting-started/entitlements.md

 There are three options to instruct `wk` where to find those entitlements files.
 The options are checked in the order specified.

-- The `--entitlements` CLI option can be specfied:
+- The `--entitlements` CLI option can be specified:

 ```console
 wk setup install --entitlements /path/to/file.entitlements